BlueBrain/atlas-enhancement/README.md

 ## Flatmapping

-Complete workflow to generate flatmaps and perform flatmap-based applications.
+Complete workflow to generate flatmaps and perform flatmap-based applications, including visualizing 3D datasets in flat space.
 For more details, please look at the [README](flatmap/README.md) under `flatmap`.

 ## Annotation of barrels and barrel columns